-This means that in order to capitalize on this day, you must carefully prepare ahead of time to avoid becoming overwhelmed when the heavy traffic hits.
-To stay cool under pressure and win more sales, we provided a checklist of what you need to do to get your stores ready and tackle the holiday season.
+To stay cool under pressure and win more sales, we provided a checklist of what to do to get your stores ready for the holiday season.

-- Browse through your web pages and get rid of all outdated/obsolete information.
+- Browse through web pages and remove/update all outdated/obsolete information.

 - Reduce the size of your images and remove all unnecessary flashing images/gifs to increase the speed and improve the look of your website.